Alvor1991/PP2-Online-Quiz/README.md

 ### Player Score

 The Player Score feature adds significant value to the overall user experience by providing personalized feedback based on the user's performance in the quiz.
 It not only serves as a means of gauging their success but also offers encouragement and motivation to play the quiz again.
 By categorizing scores into different levels such as "OK," "Good," "Great," and "Perfect," this feature effectively communicates to users where they stand relative to their peers and their own potential.
-Moreover, it creates a sense of achievement and progress, driving users to strive for higher scores and engage more deeply with the quiz content.
+Moreover, it creates a sense of achievement and progress.

 * **OK Score (less than 5)**
 ![OK Score image](assets/readme-files/ok-score.png)